primejosamen/docschatbot/README.md

    * Users upload financial or account summary documents in PDF format.
    * The platform processes these documents by splitting them into individual pages and publishing each page's content, along with relevant metadata, to a Confluent Kafka topic.
    * A fully managed Confluent Flink service then generates vector representations of the document data and publishes these vector embeddings to another Confluent topic.
-   * A fully managed MongoDB sink connector reads the vector data from the topic and stores the vector embeddings.
+   * A fully managed Elastic sink connector reads the vector data from the topic and stores the vector embeddings.
 The documents are now prepared for chatbot queries.
-   * Create search index on vector embeddings field in MongoDB
+   * Create search index on vector embeddings field in Elastic

 2. **AI-Powered Interaction**: The portal is integrated with a generative AI model (like GPT) that can read, understand, and interact with the content of the documents.
 Users can ask the chatbot questions related to the document, request summaries, seek clarifications, or ask for specific sections or details.
 The AI can generate responses based on the content of the documents.